right-rudder/high-tide/src/content/blog/how-long-does-it-take-to-learn-to-fly.md

 There are a few other elements that can influence how quickly you progress:

 - **Weather conditions** can affect your ability to fly regularly.
 Fortunately, our locations in **Southport**, **St. Simons Island**, and surrounding areas offer generally favorable weather for flying throughout the year.
 - **Aircraft and instructor availability** are important too.
-High Tide Aviation has a well-maintained fleet and a team of certified flight instructors at each location to keep your training on track.
+High Tide Aviation has a well maintained fleet and a team of certified flight instructors at each location to keep your training on track.
 - **Student preparation** plays a big role.
 Studying between lessons and staying engaged with your ground school can help reduce the total number of hours you need.

 ---